 First things first, you’re probably wondering…who is this “Zaycon?”
 Zaycon Fresh is a farm-fresh meats provider that essentially cuts out the middle-man of the grocery store and only sells in bulk, so they’re able to offer fresh and high quality meats at super low prices.
 You can read more about them here.
 They recently started delivering in my area, and though I had heard good things about them before, I’d never had an opportunity to try them firsthand.
 When I saw they were running a deal for boneless skinless chicken breasts at 99 cents/pound (!!!), I figured it was worth giving them a try!

 To pick up your box-o-chicken, you literally drive up to a refrigerated box truck in a parking lot – yet another way Zaycon keeps costs down and passes savings on to their customers.
 Our pick-up ended up being delayed by a few hours because the supply truck was late delivering the chicken to the driver.
 While the time change was a bit inconvenient (originally 3:30, but it was moved to 5:30), I was impressed at how well Zaycon kept us informed of the changes with text messages and emails.
 We live 10 minutes from the pick-up location so it wasn’t a huge deal to change our plans, but in case you’re driving a longer distance to pick up your meat, be aware that delays are possible and make sure you have a contingency plan in place.
+(Edit: delays and rescheduling have become more common with Zaycon lately.
+Not necessarily a deal breaker, but do be prepared for your delivery date to be changed.)
 They do allow you to pick up for other people if you have their order number, so if you pair up with a friend or two, only one of you will have to actually go meet the truck.

 WHAT’S INSIDE THE BOX: